Abdelouahed06/Abdelouahed06/README.md

 **`Full-Stack Developer (Web/Mobile/Desktop)`**

-I'm an indie full-stack developer and content creator, building my version of the digital world one step at a time.
+I'm an full-stack developer and content creator, building my version of the digital world one step at a time.
 Every project, from coding to content creation, is crafted from the ground up — from brainstorming and design to tackling real-world challenges with code.

 --------------
 ### 🧰 Languages and Tools